 Damarice Amao is an art and photography historian and assistant curator in the Photography department at the Musée National d’Art Modern, Centre Pompidou.
 She was co-curator of the exhibitions and co-author of the catalogues Eli Lotar (Jeu de Paume, 2017), Photographie, arme de classe / Photography: Class Weapon (Centre Pompidou, 2018) and Dora Maar (Centre Pompidou/Getty/Tate, 2019), among others.

 Do I have to be a qualified visual artist to participate?

-Yes.
-The submitted works must correspond to the topic of this year's festival, To Share.
-We are looking for works which challenge the way we think and question established ideas of engagement.
+Yes, submissions must correspond to the theme of this year's festival, To Imagine.
+We are looking for works that challenge our thinking and question established ideas about the theme in question.

 When is the deadline?

 The deadline is January 10, 2022, 11:59 pm, UTC +1, Spanish time CET.

 €20 per project.

 How many projects can I submit?